arifsoul/gun_detection/README.md

 ### Object Tracking

 YOLO's built-in **ByteTrack** tracker (`model.track(..., persist=True)`) is used to assign consistent IDs to detected firearms across frames.
 This prevents ID reassignment during brief occlusions and produces stable "Weapon ID: N" overlays in all output videos.
 ByteTrack is lightweight enough to run in real-time on GPU (RTX-class) without impacting inference FPS.

-### Robustness Test (2h Pre-Release Video)

-- **Scenario**: An unseen test video (`test2.mp4`) was provided 2 hours before the review deadline.
-- **Results**: The **Syn V3 + Real** model correctly detected the firearm in all clearly visible frames.
-Minor tracking drops were observed during fast camera pans.
-The model did not produce any false positives during the entire clip.

 ---